Grand Rapids Horseback Riding

 Riding lessons are a great option for those with a passion for horses and who want to ride regularly.

 Lessons are typically an hour long.
-Choose between private lessons, where you’re the sole rider, semi-private lessons (you plus one), or group lessons which can be 3 or more riders (the number of riders varies from barn to barn).
+Choose between private lessons, where you’re the sole rider, semi-private lessons (you plus one), or group lessons which can be three or more riders (the number of riders varies from barn to barn).

 You can even ride year-round in Michigan.